gadsdencode/BLoC/README.md

 # BLoC
-Takes txt files/pdf files, converts them to embeddings with openai and upserts them to Supabase.
+BLoC (Big Load 'o Code) is a python program that takes txt files/pdf files from a directory folder, converts them to embeddings with openai and upserts the embeddings to a Supabase table.
 Code could likely be changed to alternative databases with minimal edits.

 # update .env file with your information